Diaphragm arch

 A diaphragm arch is a transverse wall-bearing arch forming a partial wall dividing a vault or a ceiling into compartments while also bracing the walls.

 When used under a wooden roof (with solid spandrels) it has the advantage of providing a partial firebreak.
 It was first used in Roman Syria, during the 2nd century AD.
-The diaphragm arch is present in Islamic, Carolingian, Ottonian and Romanesque architecture.
+The diaphragm arch is present in Islamic, Carolingian, Ottonian, Romanesque and Gothic architecture (a solution often employed in Catalan Gothic, for instance).